The Bass Clarinet

 The composer wants a deep C - your instrument can't play it - what do you do?

 So now for one reason or another your bass clarinet only reaches Eb, but the melody goes down further.
-That is bad for you; but you have to decide what to do now:
+You have to make a choice now:

-- play the one note you haven't got exactly an octave higher - that is OK theoretically and in harmonics, but hardly ever sounds good, and definitely not if it is a part of an important melody.
+- play the one note the instrument hasn't got exactly one octave higher - that is OK theoretically and in harmonics, but hardly ever sounds good, and definitely not if it is a part of an important melody.

-- play the whole melody or phrase - at least a part of it - an octave higher: It is a better solution in the sense of melodical impression, but less satisfying in general sound; especially if you should be the only prominent bass instrument in that part, but you play a tenor voice instead.
+- play the whole melody or phrase - at least a part of it - an octave higher: It may be a better solution in the sense of melodically impression, but less satisfying in general sound; especially if the bass clarinet is the only prominent bass instrument in that part.

-- if you are good in harmonical theory and have a look at the score, maybe you can replace the missing tone by the quint (five notes above) or a terz (three above).
-But that only works depending on other harmonical lines around you.
+- if you are good in harmonically theory and have had a look at the score, maybe you can replace the missing note with the quint (five notes above) or a terz (three above).
+But that only will work depending on other harmonically lines around you.

-Usually it is wise to talk with the conductor, if there is one.
+In an orchestra it is best to talk about it with the conductor, if there is one.